 BC Game Warden Badges

 These are the various metal insignia worn and carried by Game Wardens and Conservation Officers in BC.
 Breast badges are not commonly worn in Canada, so the badges depicted are either wallet/pocket badges or hat badges.
-Although I have a complete collection of all the insignia used from the 1950's until now, I borrowed and photographed several of the old badges from two other collections.
+As of 2024, I do not caretake the first badge depicted, or any badge from the second series of Deputy badges.

 This badge is believed to have been used in the late 1800's before the formation of an actual Game Department in 1905.